Well Furlong Art and Theatre logo & link to home page

 A few plays may not belong in the list at all, but many scholars believe that Shakespeare had a substantial hand in their writing even if he did not write them alone.

 After Shakespeare's death in 1616 his fellow players John Heminges and Henry Condell gathered the texts of his plays, eighteen already published in quarto editions, and eighteen more previously unpublished, in a single volume known as the First Folio.
 It was published in 1623.
-Of the plays now accepted as Shakespeare's, only Pericles wasn't in that Folio edition.
+Of the plays now universally accepted as Shakespeare's, only Pericles wasn't in that Folio edition.

 Two Noble Kinsmen was probably co-written with John Fletcher who took over as the King's Men's chief playwright when Shakespeare retired.
+This is generally accepted as a Shakespeare work nowadays.

-There is much argument about Edward III, but it was officially accepted as partly or wholly by Shakespeare in the late 1990's.
 I saw the Royal Shakespeare Company production in 2003 and thought that the sub-plot in the middle section of the play, in which Edward tries to force his attentions on the beautiful Countess, didn't seem to fit with the war tale around it.
-Roger Warren in the text of the play ( Amazon.com or Amazon.co.uk) published by the RSC disagrees, citing the importance of honouring one's oaths to both parts of the play.
+Roger Warren in the text of the play (Amazon.com or Amazon.co.uk ) published by the RSC disagrees, citing the importance of honouring one's oaths to both parts of the play.
 You read it, or better still see a production, and judge for yourself.

 Complete Works

 There are several standard editions of Shakespeare's complete works.
 The first one I owned was bought for me by my Uncle Mike in 1961, but nowadays The Arden Shakespeare Complete Works is well respected and liked.
 My stalwart for many years has been The Complete Oxford Shakespeare edited by Stanley Wells and Gary Taylor.
 In 2007 the RSC (Royal Shakespeare Company) published RSC Shakespeare: The Complete Works edited by Jonathan Bate and Eric Rasmussen.
 Recent collections of the plays and verse have made decisions about whether to take the Folio version of a passage in a play or replace it with the quarto version which in some case is different.
 The RSC volume sticks with the First Folio text, modernising spellings and only including the quarto version if the Folio version of the passage doesn't make sense due to typesetting errors for instance.
 Plays not included in the Folio and all the verse pieces appear in an appendix to the volume with any quarto alternative passages.
-This collection includes a
+This collection includes a verse which the editors believe was perhaps performed by Shakespeare himself as the epilogue to a performance of Twelfth Night on Shrove Tuesday 20th February 1599 at Richmond Palace before Queen Elizabeth.
+I haven't bought this volume yet but I'm tempted.

 Shakespeare's Plays